idvorkin/idvorkin.github.io/_d/time_off.md

 ## Get real what should I do?

+### Time box vegetation

+Acknowledge you deserve to vegetate, and give your self a day or 2 guilt free.
+At the end of the prescribed limit, start to fight the resistance.

+### Strategize against the resistance.

+You can fight the [resistance](/resistance) by making your [addictions](/addictions) harder.
+For me that means uinstall TikTok.

+Add by making your positive habits easier.
+For me, this includes remembering what my good habits are, and how much better I feel when I do them.
+And then running a habit app to make sure I'm doing them.

 ### Begin with the end in mind

 - Read your [eulogy](/eulogy), to remember what matters most to you.